Prismatic Dieudonn\'e theory: Introduction

 \Cref{sec:prism-dieu-theory-for-p-divisible-groups} is the heart of this paper.
-We first introduce the category $\DF(R)$ of filtered prismatic Dieudonn\'e crystals over a quasi-syntomic ring $R$ and discuss some of its abstract properties (\Cref{sec:abstr-divid-dieud}).
-We then introduce a candidate functor from $p$-divisible groups over $R$ to $\DF(R)$ (\Cref{sec:divid-prism-dieud-definition-divided-prismatic-dieudonne-crystals}).
-That it indeed takes values in the category $\DF(R)$ is the content of \Cref{sec:intro-main-theorem-1}, which we do not prove immediately.
+We first introduce the category $\DM^{\rm adm}(R)$ of admissible prismatic Dieudonn\'e crystals over a quasi-syntomic ring $R$ and discuss some of its abstract properties (\Cref{sec:abstr-divid-dieud}).
+We then introduce a candidate functor from $p$-divisible groups over $R$ to $\DM^{\rm adm}(R)$ (\Cref{sec:divid-prism-dieud-definition-divided-prismatic-dieudonne-crystals}).
+That it indeed takes values in the category $\DM^{\rm adm}(R)$ is the content of \Cref{sec:intro-main-theorem-1}, which we do not prove immediately.
 We first relate this functor to other existing functors, for characteristic $p$ rings or perfectoid rings (\Cref{sec:comp-with-cryst}).
 The next three sections are devoted to the proof of \Cref{sec:intro-main-theorem-1}.
 This proof follows a road similar to the one of \cite[Ch.
 2, 3]{berthelot_breen_messing_theorie_de_dieudonne_cristalline_II}.
 The basic idea is to reduce many statements to the case of $p$-divisible groups attached to abelian schemes, using a theorem of Raynaud ensuring that a finite locally free group scheme on $R$ can always be realized as the kernel of an isogeny between two abelian schemes over $R$, Zariski-locally on $R$.
 For abelian schemes, via the general device, explained in \cite[Ch.
 2]{berthelot_breen_messing_theorie_de_dieudonne_cristalline_II} and recalled in \Cref{sec:calc-ext-groups}, for computing Ext-groups in low degrees in a topos, one needs a good understanding of the prismatic cohomology.
 It relies on the degeneration of the conjugate spectral sequence abutting to reduced prismatic cohomology, in the same way as the description of the crystalline cohomology of abelian schemes is based on the degeneration of the Hodge-de Rham spectral sequence.
-We prove it in \Cref{sec:prism-dieud-modul-dieud-mod-abel-schemes} by appealing to the identification of some truncation of the reduced prismatic complex with some cotangent complex, in the spirit of Deligne-Illusie (or, more recently, \cite{bhatt_morrow_scholze_integral_p_adic_hodge_theory}), proved in \Cref{sec:trunc-prism-cotang-complex}.
-The prismatic perspective provides a very natural way of doing this.
+We prove it in \Cref{sec:prism-dieud-modul-dieud-mod-abel-schemes} by appealing to the group structure on the abelian scheme.
+Alternatively, one could use an identification of some truncation of the reduced prismatic complex with some cotangent complex, in the spirit of Deligne-Illusie (or, more recently, \cite{bhatt_morrow_scholze_integral_p_adic_hodge_theory}), proved in \Cref{sec:trunc-prism-cotang-complex}.

 To prove \Cref{sec:intro-main-theorem-2}, stated as \Cref{sec:divid-prism-dieud-modul-theorem-main-theorem-of-the-paper} below, one first observes that the functors